ProofSuite/amp-python-api-client/README.md

 recommend utilizing it yet for production-level code.

 # Installation
-The AMP Python client requires a version >=3.6 Python environment.
+The AMP Python client requires a version **>=3.6 Python**.
+We also **STRONGLY** recommend setting up a virtualenv with a lib prior to implementing the client.
+We will be submitting to the PyPi index as soon as the codebase matures to a beta-level state.

 ```python
 pip install requirements.txt